ShanningZhuang/mujoco_tools/docs/index.rst

-Welcome to Lumache's documentation!
+Welcome to MuJoCo Tools documentation!
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**MuJoCo Tools** is a comprehensive toolkit for MuJoCo simulation, visualization, and data processing.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+It provides easy-to-use interfaces for loading models, recording data, and visualizing simulations with a variety of customization options.

 Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.